Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 <!-- > -->

-**Using this style guide is profesional best practice, it will make you code better, and make you write higher quality code.**
+**Using this style guide is professional best practice, it will make your code better, and make you write higher quality code.**

 🏅